-During your initial consultation with Mr Ritz, he will discuss the procedure with you, pre operatively, what happens during the surgery and your post operative care, and any risks or complications involved, there are risks associated with any surgery no matter how big or small, it is important you are aware of them and understand them.
-He will ask you questions about your medical history, and about your breasts.
-Your breasts will be assessed, and measured, he will discuss with you your expectations and desired outcome.
-It is important you understand your options so you can make the right decision about your surgery.
+During your initial consultation with Dr Ritz, he will discuss your procedure with you in detail, including what to expect pre-operatively, what happens during the surgery and what your post-operative care will entail.
+You will also go over any risks or complications involved as there are risks associated with any operation and it is essential you are aware of them and understand them.
+Dr Ritz will ask you questions about your medical history and your general health, which you will need to answer honestly and as comprehensively as possible.
+Your neck will be assessed and measured, then the two of you will discuss your expectations and desired outcome.
+It is essential you understand your options so that you can make the right decision about your surgery.

 Your neck lift may be performed alone, or it might be combined with additional surgery like a facelift to enhance your results further.
 Dr Ritz will make his recommendations based on your concerns and the results you want to achieve.
 It can be beneficial to schedule more than one procedure at the same time so that you can obtain all your aesthetic goals with just one time under anaesthesia and one recovery process.
 You will have another consultation about two weeks before your procedure, to discuss the surgery again and answer any further questions you may have.

 A neck lift is a superior way to reverse signs of ageing and produce dramatic, long-lasting results.
 If you would like to schedule a consultation with Dr Ritz to find out if a neck lift is an appropriate choice for you, contact our office today on 03 9508 9503.